fallenapollonian/fallenapollonian.github.io/articles/sexism.md

 The more similar the 2D:4D digit ratio was between men and women in a country, the more equal the sexes were in parliamentary and labor force participation [(Manning et al., 2014)](https://journals.sagepub.com/doi/full/10.1177/147470491401200406#).

+## Workplace Gender Gaps

+After adjusting for human capital development, work experience, the occupations and industries in which the sexes work, and career interruptions, the adjusted gender pay gap is between 4.8-7.1%.
+Other unadjusted factors include health insurance, other fringe benefits, and detailed features of overtime work [(Cruz, 2009)](https://www.academia.edu/35974504/An_Analysis_of_Reasons_for_the_Disparity_in_Wages_Between_Men_and_Women_Containing_A_Foreword_by_the_Department_of_Labor_A_Report_by_CONSAD_Research_Corp_0).

+The life satisfaction of men and especially fathers increases steeply with paid working hours.
+The life satisfaction of childless women is less related to long working hours and the life satisfaction of mothers hardly depends on working hours at all.
+Additionally, women and especially mothers are more satisfied with life when their male partners work longer while the life satisfaction of men hardly depends on their female partners' work hours.
+These differences are starker where gender attitudes are more traditional, but cannot be explained through differences in income, occupations, partner characteristics, period or cohort effects.
+These results are found in various cultures around the world [(Schroder, 2020)](https://link.springer.com/article/10.1007/s11205-020-02433-5).

+There tends to be prejudice against female leaders and against women getting promotions [(Garcia-Retamero & López-Zafra, 2006;](https://link.springer.com/article/10.1007%2Fs11199-006-9068-1)  [Lyness & Heilman, 2006;](https://doi.apa.org/doiLanding?doi=10.1037%2F0021-9010.91.4.777)  [Artz & Taengnoi, 2016)](https://www.sciencedirect.com/science/article/abs/pii/S0927537116301129?via%3Dihub).

+In nursing, 9 out of 10 doctors are women.
+Here, there is approximately a $5000 salary gap even after adjusting for factors such as experience, education, work hours, clinical specialty, and marital and parental status [(Rapaport, 2015)](https://www.scientificamerican.com/article/even-in-nursing-no-equal-pay-for-women/).

+Between 1970 and 2007, many women entered highly rewarded occupations.
+However, this decreased the pay levels of these occupations due to them being feminized, particular in high-paid and male-typed occupations [(Mandel, 2013)](https://academic.oup.com/sf/article-abstract/91/4/1183/2235777).

+Women tend to negotiate salaries less, but this is in part due to the different ways in which society responds to women when they negotiate.
+Women who ask tend to get penalized more [(Bowles et al., 2007)](https://www.sciencedirect.com/science/article/abs/pii/S0749597806000884).

+Hiring experiments have shown that for mixed-gender and male stereotypical jobs gender discrimination was eliminated or if anything slightly reversed starting in 2009.
+Anti-male discrimination persisted over time in female stereotypical jobs however [(Shaerer et al., 2023)](https://www.sciencedirect.com/science/article/pii/S0749597823000560#:~:text=A%20meta%2Danalysis%20of%20field,the%20degree%20of%20remaining%20bias).

+A Finnish study found that women and men worked approximately equal hours, but that the women devoted 50% more time to domestic work.
+Irrespective of gender, negative work-family spillover (work demands interfering with family affairs) was associated with health problems.
+Paid work hours per week for women (men) were 41.7 (42.8), domestic hours per week were 29.8 (20.6), and total work hours per week were 71.2 (63.5).
+Women were significantly more negatively affected by negative family-work spillover than men (family affairs interfering with work demands).
+Only for men, there was a positive association between sickness absence and domestic work hours.
+Women had slightly higher psychological distress and men had slightly higher suboptimal health.
+Both of these differences were only a few percentage points [(Väänänen et al., 2004)](https://www.tandfonline.com/doi/pdf/10.1300/J013v40n03_01).

 </div>